On an Optimal Extraction Problem with Regime Switching: Introduction

 Since the seminal work \cite{BrennanSchwartz}, both the literature in Applied Mathematics and that in Economics have seen numerous papers on optimal extraction problems of non-renewable resources under uncertainty.
 Some of these works formulate the extraction problem as an optimal timing problem (see, e.g., \cite{DixitPindyck}, \cite{Trigeorgis} and references therein); some as a combined absolutely continuous/impulse stochastic control problem (e.g., \cite{BrekkeOksendal} and \cite{LumleyZervos}); and some others as a stochastic optimal control problem only with classical absolutely continuous controls (cf.\ \cite{Insley1} and \cite{Feliz}, among many others), but with commodity price dynamics possibly described by a Markov regime switching model (cf., e.g., \cite{Insley2}).
 The latter kind of dynamics, firstly introduced in \cite{Hamilton}, may indeed help to explain boom and bust periods of commodity prices in terms of different regimes in a unique stochastic process.

-In this paper we provide the explicit solution to a stochastic irreversible extraction problem in presence of regime shifts in the underlying commodity spot price process.
+In this paper we provide the solution to a stochastic irreversible extraction problem in presence of regime shifts in the underlying commodity spot price process.
 The problem we have in mind is that of a company extracting continuously in time a commodity from a reserve with finite capacity, and selling the natural resource in the spot market.
-The reserve level can be decreased at any time at a given proportional cost, following extraction policies which do not need be rates.
-Moreover, the company also faces a cost for reserve's maintenance at a rate that is dependent on the reserve level.
+The reserve level can be decreased at any time at a given proportional cost, following extraction policies which do not need to be rates.
+Moreover, the company faces a running cost (e.g.\ a cost for the reserve's maintenance) that is dependent on the reserve level.
 The company aims at finding the extraction rule that maximizes the expected discounted net cash flow in presence of market uncertainty and macroeconomic cycles.
 The latter are described through regime shifts in the volatility of the commodity spot price dynamics.

 We set up the optimal extraction problem as a finite-fuel two-dimensional degenerate singular stochastic control problem under Markov regime switching.
-It is two-dimensional because for any regime $i$ the state variable consists in the value of the spot price, $x$, and the level of the reserve, $y$.
-It is a problem of singular stochastic control with finite-fuel since extraction does not need be performed at rates, and the commodity reserve has a finite capacity.
-Finally, it is degenerate as the amount of natural resource extracted does not have a market impact.
+It is two-dimensional because for any regime $i$ the state variable consists of the value of the spot price, $x$, and the level of the reserve, $y$.
+It is a problem of singular stochastic control with finite fuel since extraction does not need to be performed at rates, and the commodity reserve has a finite capacity.
+Finally, it is degenerate since the state variable describing the level of the reserve is purely controlled, and does not have any diffusive component.